Addressing Threats of Workplace Violence Webinar

 Webinar Description and Audience

-We’ll review legal and practical issues related to workplace violence, including the ADA Direct Threat standards, and we’ll address policies and best practices so that your organization can act when there is a threat to the workplace.
+This is not a program about what to do in an active crisis situation.
+This session covers important considerations designed to help keep you from getting to such a situation.
+This program will review legal and practical issues related to workplace violence, including the ADA direct threat standards, and will address policies and best practices so that your organization can be proactive, properly and legally identify and curtail potential violence, and meet your Duty of Care to employees, customers and the public.
 Be prepared.
 Have the right policies and practices to identify issues and prevent violence.

 Who Should Attend?